Coding standard

 # Format code style

-To format code style you need to run:
+To format code style, run:

 vendor/bin/ecs --config='.ecs/ecs.php' check file.php --fix